alexhanganu/nimb/readme.md

 NIMB_RHOME     = 'path' on the remote computer where nimb will be downloaded processing_env = 'slurm' or 'tmux' or 'moab' # is the environment used for processing data

-FREESURFER_RHOME = '' # path to the remote computer where Freesurfer is installed.
-Default if $NIMB_RHOME/freesurfer
 python3_load_cmd = '' # command if python is used as module, can be: 'module load python/3.8.2'
 cusers_list      = [] # if the number of users on the remote computer are more than 1, can be: ['user1','user2',]

 * COMPUTE CANADA specific variables: supervisor_account = 'def-supervisor' # variable used on compute canada clusters to create the batches

-=== DEFAULT variables that can be changed:
-* PATHs:
-SOURCE_BIDS_DIR = '' # path to a folder that, if NOT blank, pipeline will convert SOURCE_SUBJECTS_DIR to BIDS format PROCESSED_NIMB = $NIMB_HOME/processed_nimb # path to folder where the processed subjects will be stored temporarily

-* LONGITUDINAL analysis:
-base_name = 'base' # the name of the base subject that will be created during the longitudinal analysis with FreeSurfer python3_run_cmd = 'python3' # is the command used on the local or remote computer that is used to initiate python 3

-* FREESURFER specific variables
-FREESURFER_HOME = '$NIMB_HOME/freesurfer' # path to the freesurfer folder.
-If OS is Linux/Mac by default freesurfer is installed in $NIMB_HOME.
-If OS is Windows, pipeline will ask the credentials for a remote Linux/Mac.
-FS_SUBJECTS_DIR = '$NIMB_HOME/freesurfer/subjects' # path to the folder where the subjects are being processed by FreeSurfer. long_name = 'ses-' # abbreviation used to define the longitudinal time points for subjects export_FreeSurfer_cmd = 'export FREESURFER_HOME='+FREESURFER_HOME # in some cases this command has to be adjusted source_FreeSurfer_cmd = '$FREESURFER_HOME/SetUpFreeSurfer.sh' # command might be different if FreeSurfer is used as module freesurfer_version = '7' # default is 7 (for 7.1.0) but pipeline should also work with versions 6 and 5

 === USER-defined STATISTICAL ANALYSIS variables: